robinweser/react-look/docs/plugins/Mixin.md

 # Mixins
 As the `mixin`-plugin is basically the most important as it provides any special key that is not part of the inline style standard *(such as pseudo classes, media queries, or stateful conditions)* this will bring some detail information of all existing mixins.
 <br>
-.Mixins can be nested multiple times to achieve e.g. `:focus:hover`
+Mixins can be nested multiple times to achieve e.g. `:focus:hover`

 ## Table of contents
 * [Pseudo classes](#pseudo-classes)
 * [Media queries](#media-queries)